FedericoMelgarejo/Voice_notes_app_V1/README.md

 ## Get started:
 - Run *npm install* to install the dependencies
-- Configure a DB connection in the .env file, reference in example.env file.
+- Create a .env file and configure a DB connection, reference in example.env.
 - Run *sequelize db:create* to create the DB
 - Run *sequelize db:migrate* to create the tables
 - Run *npm start* to init the server